varya/steroids/_posts/steroids_npm/2013-05-31-installing.markdown

 * [Git][git] (required by external Node.js libraries)

 Most importantly, you need to have [Node.js][nodejs] version 0.8.x and [NPM package management][npm] installed.

-*Newer versions of Node.js have stability issues and limited support for certain third-party libraries.
-Thus, Steroids currently runs using Node.js version 0.8.x.
-You can use NVM (see below) to install and use multiple versions of Node.js with the* `$ nvm use` *command.*

 The easiest way to install Node.js is with [Node Version Manager (NVM)][nvm].
 Install NVM with: